JasonLin43212/Flippy-Four/README.md

 * Basic user input to initialize GUI

-* An arrow that changes depending on the board
+* Arrow that indicates the next move

-* Non-broken rotation of board

-* Restart game in GUI

 * Animation of pieces dropping

-* A congratulations at the end when the player finishes
+* Win/draw message

 * Disable user input except to start a new game after a game ends